JRCSTU/wltp/README.rst

         depending on context.

-        A *Jupyter Notebook* document is composed of an ordered list of input/output *cells* which contain code in variou languages, text (using Markdown), mathematics, plots and rich media, usually ending with the ".ipynb" extension.
+        A *Jupyter Notebook* document is composed of an ordered list of input/output *cells* which contain code in various languages, text (using Markdown), mathematics, plots and rich media, usually ending with the ".ipynb" extension.

 .. _begin-replacements: